carson-texly/personalblog/posts/markdown-blog.md

 echo "okie dokie!"
 ```

-Then wire up github pages (it's just making a CNAME DNS record), and your blog will be live!
+Then wire up github pages (it's just making a CNAME DNS record) to make your blog live